The 'definitive' Mrs. Johnstone

 "The show's final five minutes remain one of the most emotionally draining theatrical experiences gracing a stage anywhere in recent times." **** Neil Cooper, The Herald

-The day after Blood Brothers' opening night in Edinburgh, Lyn Paul appears on STV's Live at Five.
+The day after Blood Brothers' opening night at the Edinburgh Playhouse, Lyn Paul appears on STV's Live at Five.
 Lyn is interviewed by Angus Simpson, who compliments her on her performance, as does the local press:

 "More than thirty years has passed since Willy Russell’s Blood Brothers won the Olivier Award for Best New Musical – and it’s still packing a punch."
 Justine Blundell, Edinburgh Guide